 An open vessel is open to defilement.
 If death has entered, in whatever form, open vessels will be affected.
 As examples in the application of open vessels we can think of children, young converts, weak believers, who are all receptive to the wrong.

 Without being guilty ourselves of using dirty or violent language, we can also hear language that defiles us.
-We can also simply end up in a way of thinking that we no longer realize is connected with death.
+We can also simply end up in a way of thinking that we no longer realize it is connected with death.
 In both cases we have to cleans ourselves.
 We must engage with the Lord Jesus and His work by reading God’s Word.
 Then we will see wherein we have defiled ourselves, confess our sin and receive the certainty of forgiveness.
 “If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness” (1Jn 1:99If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.).

-The touch of a grave also defiles.
+The touching of a grave also defiles.
 A grave can look beautiful, but inside it is dead and cold.
 The Lord Jesus thus describes the Pharisees (Mt 23:2727“Woe to you, scribes and Pharisees, hypocrites!
 For you are like whitewashed tombs which on the outside appear beautiful, but inside they are full of dead men’s bones and all uncleanness.).
 In each of us there is a Pharisee.
 We can easily pretend to be more beautiful than we are.
 We use flattering language when we speak to someone, but in our hearts we wish that person all but.
 If we recognize this, we must be cleansed.

 Sometimes we come into contact with such people without knowing it.
 Then we will be defiled and we need to be cleansed.
 In practical terms, this is only possible if we become aware of it.
 It may be that we don’t immediately realize it, but we still feel that something is not right in what we have heard or seen.
 Therefore it is good to say it with David and to pray: “Who can discern [his] errors?
 Acquit me of hidden [faults]“ (Psa 19:1212Who can discern [his] errors?
 Acquit me of hidden [faults].